 Cowboy Steaks and Cocktails

-Excellent steakhouse serving fine cuisine (a great variety of steaks and seafood) and wines in the historic Lesser Town quarter.
-Situated on the hill just below Prague Castle, it offers a spectacular view of all Prague from its upper garden, as well as a modern chic main restaurant and cocktail bar in the vaulted lower level.
+Excellent steakhouse serving fine cuisine (a great variety of steaks and seafood) and wines in the historical Lesser Town quarter.
+Situated on the hill just below Prague Castle, it offers a spectacular view of all Prague from its upper garden and a modern chic main restaurant and cocktail bar in the vaulted lower level.

 Address: Nerudova 40, Prague 1; www.kampagroup.cz